MetaD/psychTaskJS/README.md

 - Put `parser.py` and the json data file in the same folder, and then run `parser.py` with the name of the data file as a command line parameter, like this:

   `python parser.py example_data.json`
-- You should get the `.csv` files in the same folder
+- You should get the `.csv` file in the same folder

 ## How to read the data
 Data is organized in this way: